 How to get in touch and get help

-If you suspect someone is in immediate danger, call us on 999 now.
+If you suspect someone is in immediate danger, call 999 now.
 If it isn’t an emergency, please get in touch in any of these other ways:

-- Contact Children’s Social Care through your local borough council and ask for the duty social worker
+- contact Children’s Social Care through your local council and ask for the duty social worker

 What happens after you get in touch

 We work with social workers who will support you, and we have specially trained plain-clothes officers who will listen to what you have to say.

 We will explain what happens in each step and make sure you know what is going on.
 We won’t make you do anything you don’t want to but we want to make sure you and any other children involved are safe.
 If you decide not to tell your parents we can provide details of people and agencies who can support you.
 We will always take your feelings into consideration.

 We work hard to protect children and ensure they are safe and live happy and healthy lives.
 We want to stop anyone from hurting them or putting them at risk.

 How to help a friend or family member if they tell you they have been abused

 Your friend or family member might be scared or hurt.
 Listen carefully to what they say to you and try and persuade them to tell an adult they trust – perhaps their parents, a relative, a family friend or a teacher.
 They might want you to go with them to tell this person.
 If they do not want to tell anyone, you should tell an adult you trust who is not involved in what happened.
 They can help decide what to do.